A sweet and tangy sauce makes this Pineapple Chicken Breast Recipe a wonderful dinner treat.

 Just a quick post for a recipe I’ve had for a long time.
 Tangy Pineapple Chicken.

 I’ve felt a little overwhelmed this past week.
 Extreme worries with my mom, long work hours, a small home remodeling project, three lost sales (which I took personally and hardly ever do), paint chip decisions, a dog throwing up all day, an exhausting full day trade show in downtown Denver, a failed Dish Network converter box during Dancing With The Stars, a mild backache all culminating into a quick “I can’t do anything right” burst into tears small fit breakdown.
 Follow that up with a big comforting bear hug from Bob, my favorite go-to quick middle of the week recipe and I was good to go.

 And ladies don’t you agree, that the quick minute and a half “burst into tears” can be so cleansing?
 It’s out, it’s over, we move on…let’s cook.

 Please don’t get out your violin because then you wouldn’t have enough hands to copy and paste this recipe into your database.
 I’ve had this recipe for years.
 I’m not sure where it came from but it does seem a little “Taste of Home-ish”.
 I’ve changed it up a bit from the original and it’s really really good with a nice combination of flavors.
+Sweet and tangy.

 It’s best served over hot cooked white rice, but when I’ve had my quota of “white” for the week, a side of green vegetables or a small tossed salad works just fine.